jrsmth/spring/content/09-project-lombok/README.md

     * `@Slf4j`: Creates an SLF4J logger
         * Simple Logging Facade for Java (SLF4J) is an abstraction for various logging frameworks (e.g. java.util.logging, logback, etc)
             * Spring Boot uses 'logback' by default
+* Experimental:
+    * Lombok does ship with features in an 'experimental' package, which are not recommended for production-use